Skip Beat!: Live-action adaptation

 In 2008, a Taiwanese drama of Skip Beat! was announced in a press conference in Japan, titled (華麗的挑戰 (Huá Lì De Tiǎo Zhàn)) or Extravagant Challenge in English, starring Ivy Chen as Kyōko, Choi Siwon as Tsuruga Ren, and Lee Donghae as Shō Fuwa.
 It was to be directed by Niu Cheng Ze (鈕承澤) and produced by Gala Television (GTV).
-A few days before shooting was due to begin, in January 2009, Lai Cong Bi (賴聰筆), Deputy General Manager of GTV stated that the production has been postponed indefinitely due to factors such as restructure of the joint venture company in Japan and script re-write.
+A few days before shooting was due to begin, in January 2009, Lai Cong Bi (賴聰筆), Deputy General Manager of GTV stated that the production had been postponed indefinitely due to factors such as restructuring of the joint venture company in Japan and script re-write.

-In March 2011, it was announced that the project will resume filming in April 2011 with the leading role of Gong Xi (Kyōko) played by Ivy Chen, Dun He Lian (Tsuruga Ren) played by Choi Siwon, and Bu Puo Shang (Shō Fuwa) played by Lee Donghae of Korean boy band Super Junior.
+In March 2011, it was announced that the project would resume filming in April 2011 with the leading role of Gong Xi (Kyōko) played by Ivy Chen, Dun He Lian (Tsuruga Ren) played by Choi Siwon, and Bu Puo Shang (Shō Fuwa) played by Lee Donghae of Korean boy band Super Junior.

-The series aired from December 18, 2011 to April 1, 2012 with a total of 15 episodes.
+The series aired from December 18, 2011, to April 1, 2012, with a total of 15 episodes.
 The live-action adaptation also aired in Japan, China, Thailand, Singapore, Malaysia, Indonesia, and the Philippines.
 Each episode ran about an hour long and stuck very closely to the plot line of the manga, albeit with some comedic elements added in.
-Given its ending (much like the anime, it left loose ends, although it still managed to get further along in the plot) and the many fans the series acquired, there has been speculation as to whether there will be a season two; many believe the producers are waiting for the manga to finish so as to provide a proper ending.
+Given its ending (much like the anime, it left loose ends, although it still managed to get further along in the plot) and the many fans the series acquired, there has been speculation as to whether there will be a season two; many believe the producers are waiting for the manga to finish to provide a proper ending.